Last Updated on

 Did you know that you can also become accredited in emotional intelligence?
 The Langley group is offering professional accreditation to help consultants’ coaches, psychologist, and human resources, and businesses how to embed EI, positive psychology, and neuroscience into their companies.
 Check it out here.

 In terms of training courses for emotional intelligence, Six Seconds offers a good one.
-Six Seconds is “the first and by far the largest global nonprofit community 100% focused on emotional intelligence” and offers a quick one-day introduction to the topic called Unlocking EQ here.
-At the same link, you can also learn about the other EQ-related trainings, including the EQ Educator program, the Youth Version Assessor Certification program, the Insights for People Management program, “Core” and “Integration” programs for emotional intelligence practitioners, and advanced certifications for those who just can’t get enough!
+Six Seconds is “the first and by far the largest global nonprofit community 100% focused on EI” and offers a quick one-day introduction to the topic called Unlocking EQ here.
+At the same link, you can also learn about the other EQ-related trainings, including the EQ Educator program, the Youth Version Assessor Certification program, the Insights for People Management program, “Core” and “Integration” programs for practitioners, and advanced certifications for those who just can’t get enough!

-The University of California, Berkeley also offers a course on emotional intelligence called Empathy and Emotional Intelligence at Work.
+The University of California, Berkeley also offers a course on called Empathy and Emotional Intelligence at Work.
 This course starts on January 6, 2019, so there’s still time to enroll!
 You can take it for free or get a verified certificate for a one-time fee of $149.
 Click here to learn more.

 The Learning Tree International also offers an emotional intelligence training.
 It can be taken as a blended learning opportunity (in-class and online sessions) or as a completely live, instructor-led course.
 It can also be customized for the “team experience” if you want your whole unit to participate.
 Click here to learn more about this pricey but professional learning opportunity.